 - Establishing clear roles and expectations with the adoptive family in the very beginning

 - Pursuing ongoing counseling to ensure your emotional stability

 - Maintaining respect for everyone involved in the adoption, including yourself

 - Always keeping communication open, honest, and consistent

 - Staying open-minded and flexible as needs and feelings change

 - Making your open adoption plan with an experienced, trusted, non-profit adoption agency who will be there for you both now and in the future

 The way a fully open adoption works is through open, honest, and direct communication between an adoptive family and the birth parents.
-If you choose an open adoption, the birth family and the adoptive family will have identifying information about one another (phone numbers, email addresses, names, etc.).
+If you choose an open adoption in Florida, the birth family and the adoptive family will have identifying information about one another (phone numbers, email addresses, names, etc.).
 In an open adoption, it is important to remain flexible, as your needs and the needs and wishes of your child may change over time.